praveenprem/project-neptune/resources/Notification.md

 Below are a list of notification service providers, currently supported by NexusAuth.

-> Keys `notification` is the same keys also listed in the README.md.
+> Keys `notification` is the same key also listed in the README.md.

 - [Slack](#slack)
     - [Pre-requisite](#pre-requisite)